Image: Stephanie Okeyo, a Kenyan microbiologist, giving a flash talk at Falling Walls Engage 2019.

 In those five minutes your aim is to inspire the audience and help them to learn about the area of research that you are presenting.

-Having worked at a global logistics company in Mauritius and Madagascar with activities including a vaccination campaign prior to his doctoral studies, Ikediashi capitalised on his global health experience to give an engaging science flash talk.
+Prior to his doctoral studies Ikediashi, a Nigerian, worked at a global logistics company in Mauritius and Madagascar.
+He capitalised on his global health experience to give an engaging science flash talk.

 “Because of the short time, it taught me how to filter unnecessary information,” she says.
 “I learned to be okay with moving out of ‘my script’ as I stuck to the core points.”

-But beyond having experience in global health, as in the case of Ikediashi, and filtering unnecessary information, as pointed out by Okeyo, there are several strategies to help you give an effective science flash talk.
+But beyond filtering unnecessary information, there are several strategies to help you give an effective science flash talk.

 Know your audience